Home Blood Pressure Monitors Are Wrong 70 Percent of the Time, Says Study

 My home blood pressure meter was more consistent than most of the doctor measurements I have received.

-I don't know what to do anymore (Score:2)
+I don't know what to do anymore (Score:3)

 Now i don't know what to believe anymore